dipaish/www23/bootstrap.md

 - Easily create responsive and mobile friendly websites
 - Easily create multi-column layout
-- Easily create navigation bars and many more other intersting features like image slide, components,tooltips with Bootstrap.
+- Easily create navigation bars and many more other interesting features like image slide, components,tooltips with Bootstrap.

 ## Getting Started with Bootstrap